-Bit Name Description 5 F0 User Flag 0 The general-purpose flag that can be set or cleared by the user.
-4 RS1 Register Bank Selecting Bits 3 RS0 he two bits select one of four banks in which R0~R7 locate.
-RS1 RS0 Register Bank RAM Address 0 0 00~07H 0 1 1 08~0FH 1 0 2 10~17H 1 1 3 18~1FH 2 OV Overflow Flag OV is used for a signed character operands.
+Bit Name Description 5 F0 User Flag 0 The general number flag that can be get at cleared by the uper The general-purpose flag that can be set or cleared by the user.
+4 RS1 Register Bank Selecting Bits 3 RS0 The two bits select one of four banks in which R0~R7 locate.
+RS1 RS0 Register Bank RAM Address 0 0 0 00~07H 0 1 1 08~0FH 1 0 2 10~17H 1 1 3 18~1FH 2 OV Overflow Flag OV is used for a signed character operands.
 For an ADD or ADDC instruction, OV will be set if there is a carry out of bit 6 but not out of bit 7, or a carry out of bit 7 but not bit 6.
 Otherwise, OV is cleared.
-OV indicates a negative number produced as the sum of two positive operands or a positive sum from two negative operands.
+OV indicates a negative number produced as the sum of two positive operands or a positive sum from two negative oper- ands.
 For a SUBB, OV is set if a borrow is needed into bit6 but not into bit 7, or into bit7 but not bit 6.
 Otherwise, OV is cleared.
 OV indicates a negative number produced when a negative value is subtracted from a positive value or a positive result when a positive number is subtracted from a negative number.
 For a MUL, if the product is greater than 255 (00FFH), OV will be set.
 Otherwise, it is cleared.
 For a DIV, it is normally 0.
 However, if B had originally contained 00H, the values returned in A and B will be undefined.
 Meanwhile, the OV will be set.
 1 F1 User Flag 1 The general purpose flag that can be set or cleared by the user via software.
 0 Р Parity Flag Set to 1 to indicate an odd number of ones in the accumulator.
 Cleared for an even number of ones.
 It performs even parity check.